-(And isn't this pretty much what happened with women through the whole Beat Generation, Hippie Movement, Generation X, and whatever names we make up about human cultural behavior nowadays?)
+(And isn't this pretty much what happened with women through the whole Beat Generation, Hippie Movement, Generation X, and whatever names we make up?)

 Sigh.
 All this self analysis.
 Just tell the story, ma'am; but by now, I was tired and working for free.

 I've skipped over this bit, as I must skip so much else.
 In the interim, the steady-selling OFF THE ROAD had been taken off the market by a cowardly publisher owing to a somewhat indefensible lawsuit by Kerouac's relatives, demanding money for Carolyn's use of Jack's letters to her...
 14 years after it had been on the market.
 While Carolyn was blaming me for starving, her own rug had been pulled out from under her.
 I'd had a dream some months before then that she'd be facing destitution.